abhisekde/VaxAvail/README.md

 - boto3

 ## Architecture
 This app is designed to run on AWS infrastructures.
+If you wish to run or test locally then perform the following edits
+1. Create a bot first.
+Speak to BotFather at https://t.me/botfather to set up your chatbot.
-If you wish to run or test them locally then edit the `secrets.py` file and instead of how it is done, make changes to initate the variable `TOKEN` locally.
+2. `secrets.py`: instead of how it is done, make changes to initate the variable `TOKEN` locally.
 This is the API token for telegram bot.
-Therefore you need to create a bot first.
-Speak to BotFather at https://t.me/botfather to set up your chatbot.
-Alse update the methods inside `dynamo.py` to use your own document based database (eg mongodb).
+3. Update the methods inside `dynamo.py` to use your own document based database (eg mongodb).

 ## Execution
 There are two parts to this system